nuprl/Stopify/README.md

 - `-r, --resample-interval <interval>` How frequently should Stopify check the system time?
 By default, it is the same as `--yield`.

+- `--require-runtime` (optional) Set this flag to have Stopify use `require()` to load its runtime system.
+This is necessary to run stopified programs in Node.

 - `--time-per-elapsed` ???